altenwald/ream/docs/protocol.md

 > **Warning**
 > Be careful indicating a lower number for a stream very populated because it could block the responses from the server until you receive all of the events required.

-The response to this request is a summary indicating the initial ID for the event we are going to receive and the last ID for the last event we are going to receive and, of course, all of the events, one by one:
+The response to this request is a summary indicating the initial ID for the event we are going to receive the last ID for the last event we are going to receive and, of course, all of the events, one by one:

 ```
 C: EVENT SUBSCRIBE emails 1
 S: EVENT SUBSCRIBED emails 1 1001
 S: ...
-S: EVENT emails 1001 15
+S: EVENT emails 1001 16
 S: {"name":"peter"}
 ```